-Under SWEEP, a variety of difference tools were co-created, designed to meet the needs of our partners to enable them to incorporate the natural environment in their decision making.
+Under SWEEP, a variety of different tools were co-created, designed to meet the needs of our partners to enable them to incorporate the natural environment in their decision making.

 North Devon Marine Natural Capital Plan Geodatabase